Handling some of Chile’s biggest commercial cases

 |People in Who’s Who Legal||1|

-Founded in 1880, Claro y Cía is the oldest firm in Chile.
-It came to GAR’s attention through Felipe Ossa, who joined in 2006 after four years with the international arbitration practice at Freshfields Bruckhaus Deringer.
+This oldest firm in Chile, Claro y Cía came to the attention of GAR through Felipe Ossa, who joined in 2006 after a four-year spell with the international arbitration practice at Freshfields Bruckhaus Deringer.

 Who uses it?

-Claro y Cía won a favourable award for US copper producer Freeport in a large construction case at CAM Santiago in 2012 and has acted for it in several further cases.
+The firm won a favourable award for Freeport in a large construction case at CAM Santiago in 2012 and continues to act for it in several construction arbitrations.